 Almonds, cashews, spinach, and bananas are PCOS-friendly foods rich in magnesium.

 Add in some fiber to help with digestion

 A diet high in fiber can help improve your digestion.
 Lentils, lima beans, broccoli, Brussels sprouts, pears, and avocados are all rich in fiber.

 Cut out coffee

-Caffeine consumption may be linked to changes in estrogen levels and hormone behavior.
+Caffeine consumption may be linked to in estrogen levels and hormone behavior.
 Try boosting your energy with a decaf alternative, such as an herbal tea.
 Kombucha’s probiotic properties may also be beneficial.

 Consider soy products

 Before adding more soy to your diet, ask your doctor about the latest research.
 Soy acts like estrogen in your body.
 This might help balance hormones if you have PCOS.
-But there’s also evidence that adding soy to your diet could disrupt your endocrine system.
+But there’s that adding soy to your diet could disrupt your endocrine system.